skyrpex/nexus-cdk/README.md

 # Nexus CDK

-> ⚠️ This project is under active development.
+> ⚠️ This project is experimental and under active development!
+>
+> It serves the purpose of experimenting with the DX for cloud applications, so I suggest not to use it.

 ## Requirements